 Now that we have an idea about how to make a simple sequence alignment and how to analyze it, for example by coloring according to percentage identity, coloring only hydrophobic residues, etc, we can look at a more demanding case with some insertions and deletions.
 This is going to be the second subunit of magnesium chelatase, called BchD, which is almost twice the size of BchI.
 The task now is to compare the amino acid sequences of the two subunits and find out if they contain homologous parts/domains.
 We will also learn here how to use secondary structure information in sequence alignment.

 For the BchI-BchD sequence alignment it is important to make sure that BchD sequences included in the alignment are really BchD and not something else.
-I think the problem is that some proteins, which probably belong to the not so well characterized Ni-chelatase, are annotated as Mg-chelatase.
-When trying to make sequence alignment including some of these proteins, I get rather chaotic results with some sequences having only 15% identity to R. capsulatus BchD.
-Meanwhile, BchD, similarly to BchI, is highly conserved and 15% seems to me to be very low.
-However, I never had time to investigate the problem closer.
-To get an idea on the conservation pattern within BchD you may make a separate sequence alignment of BchD sequences similarly to the alignment of BchI we did previously.
-We also need to check the InterPro database (we discussed earlier) to get an idea on, for example, domain content of BchD, the presence of domains of known function or structure (apart from the domains homologous to BchI), etc.
+Due to automatic annotation procedures used in genomic projects, some proteins, which probably belong to the not so well characterized Ni-chelatase, are annotated as Mg-chelatase.
+If we would try to make sequence alignment including Ni-chelatase proteins, we will get rather chaotic results with some sequences having only 15% identity to R. capsulatus BchD.

-Although, verification of the position of secondary structure elements is always useful, for example if we plan to do some mutational studies, there is not always a crystallographic structure waiting for us to be used for such verification.
-In some cases we may use our biological knowledge on the protein to make sure that the alignment is correct.
-For example, in the case of the BchD-BchI alignment, we could check the position of the residues, known to be conserved in AAA+ proteins.
-In the alignment above the residues characteristic for the AAA+ family (to which both BchI and BchD belong), are marked under the alignment.
-Among these is the Walker A and B motifs, sensor-1 and 2 (S-1, S-2) and the so called Arg-finger.
-You may check if these residues are aligned properly in the alignment of BchD sequences above.
-Although, the Walker motif is not conserved in R. capsulatus BchD, which means that this protein, in contrast to BchI, is not able to hydrolyze ATP.
+Although, verification of the position of secondary structure elements is always useful, for example if we plan to do some mutational studies, there is not always a crystallographic structure available for us to be used for such verification.
+In that case we may use secondary structure prediction to find the position of helices and strand.
+In some cases we may need to use conserved motifs in the sequence to make sure that the alignment is correct.
+In AAA+ proteins among these conserved motifs is the Walker A and B motifs, sensor-1 and 2 (S-1, S-2) and the so called Arg-finger.
+You may also notice that the Walker motif is not conserved in R. capsulatus BchD, which means that this protein, in contrast to BchI, is not able to hydrolyze ATP.